csc-training/csc-env-eff/slides/07_allas.md

 - Meant for data storage during project lifetime
 - Default quota is 10 TB per project
 - Clients available on Puhti and Mahti
+   - See Docs CSC for instructions on [accessing Allas from LUMI](https://docs.csc.fi/data/Allas/allas_lumi/)

 # Connections to Allas